rstudio/fastapitableau/CONTRIBUTING.md

 ### Check code with pre-commit hooks

+We run linting and testing in CI (only on pull requests to `main` and pushes to `main` or tagged branches, not with every commit.)

-This project runs a linter and tests in CI.
-To avoid getting unpleasant errors *after* you've committed stuff, we also have pre-commit hooks which check (and if possible fix) formatting and a few other things as you commit, so you don't have to wait for CI to fail.
+To avoid getting unpleasant errors in CI *after* you've committed stuff, we also have pre-commit hooks which check (and if possible fix) formatting and a few other things as you commit, so you don't have to wait for CI to fail.

 You need to run the following in your terminal to add the pre-commit hooks to your repo.